nice-devone/nice-cxone-mobile-sdk-ios/README.md

 You need to connect your app to **CXone** to begin communication with the **CXone platform** and to create a *Web Socket* connection.
 You also need to authorize your app users to use the chat features so they can begin loading threads.

-> ⚠️⚠️⚠️ Important: To use the CXone analytic APIs, it is necessary to have the chat in the `.prepared` state, which is achieved using the `ConnectionProvider.prepare(environment:brandId:channelId:)` method, otherwise the SDK will respond with an `illegalChatState` error.
-Also, the *Web Socket* should only run when necessary.
-Take care to call `ConnectionProvider.connect()` only for active chat conversations purposes.
+> ⚠️ Important: To use the CXone analytic APIs, you must first ensure the chat is in the `.prepared` state by calling the `ConnectionProvider.prepare(environment:brandId:channelId:)` method.
+Otherwise, the SDK will return an `illegalChatState` error.
+Additionally, Web socket connections should only be active when needed.
+Only call `ConnectionProvider.connect()` when you have an active chat conversation that requires it.

 1. Add `ConnectionProvider.connect()` to your app code as early on as possible to fully track user activity.
 If you've configured OAuth for your app, `connect()` should immediately follow the OAuth code.
 It uses previously set `Environment`, brandId and channelId using the `ConnectionProvider.prepare(environment:brandId:channelId:)` method.
     ```swift